MicrosoftDocs/supply-chain-center/articles/use/supplier-portal.md

 ![A screenshot of the Process Send Invitation Information page.](//:0)

 ## Link contacts to suppliers in Supply Chain Center

+Once a contact has been created and your suppliers have received invitations to sign up to your portal, return to Supply Chain Insight's Supplier portal section and click **Manage contacts** again before selecting the new contact and clicking **Update supplier**.
+A modal will appear where you can link the contact with their corresponding supplier.

 ![A screenshot of the Supplier portal Link contact to a supplier page.](media/supplier-portal-link-contact.png)